-Saren Craig grew up on a cattle farm in Cassville, Missouri in a very religious, conservative home – where their parents made clear that they believed homosexuality and being transgender or gender non-binary were sinful.
+Saren grew up on a cattle farm in Cassville, Missouri in a very religious, conservative home.
+Their parents making clear that they believed homosexuality and being transgender or gender non-binary were sinful.

 When it came time for Saren to attend college, there wasn’t much discussion.
-Saren's parents expected them to attend College of the Ozarks (C of O), the same conservative Christian school that Saren's father had attended, which was just one hour away from the family home.
+Her parents expected her to attend College of the Ozarks (C of O), the same conservative Christian school her father had attended, which was just one hour away from the family home.

-When Saren arrived on campus in 2001, it wasn’t long before they developed close feelings for a female friend - which sent Saren into a spiral of anxiety and depression.
+When Saren arrived on campus in 2001, it wasn’t long before Sarah developed close feelings for a female friend - which sent Saren into a spiral of anxiety and depression.